Criminal Prosecution Clinic – (Kings County)

-The Criminal Prosecution Clinic – KC engages students in the prosecution of criminal cases in conjunction with the Brooklyn District Attorney (KCDA) under the supervision of Adjunct Professors.
+The Criminal Prosecution Clinic – Kings County (CPC – KC) engages students in the prosecution of criminal cases in conjunction with the Brooklyn District Attorney (KCDA) under the supervision of adjunct professors.
+The course begins with a six-week intensive training program.
+Afterwards, students begin fieldwork devoting three full days per week.

-Each student works closely with a faculty supervisor and experienced Assistant District Attorneys on misdemeanor cases at all stages of the criminal process, from arraignment through trial.
+Each student works closely with a faculty supervisor on misdemeanor cases at all stages of the criminal process, from arraignment through trial.

 All student work is conducted under the supervision of the faculty supervisors.
 The faculty supervisors are intimately involved in the students’ cases and work closely with the students in the development of case theory and strategy and in the preparation of the cases.